Kim Ruhl

 Kim J. Ruhl is an American economist, academic, and government official, known for his work in international economics.
-He currently serves as a Member of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States.
-He is the Curt and Sue Culver Professor of Economics at the University of Wisconsin–Madison, where he also co-directs the Center for Research on the Wisconsin Economy (CROWE).
-Ruhl was a Special Sworn Researcher at the U.S. Department of Commerce Bureau of Economic Analysis (BEA), and is currently on leave from his position as research associate at the National Bureau of Economic Research (NBER).
+He served as a Member of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States in 2025-2026.
+He is the Curt and Sue Culver Chair of Economics at the University of Wisconsin–Madison, where he also co-directs the Center for Research on the Wisconsin Economy (CROWE).
+Ruhl was a Special Sworn Researcher at the U.S. Department of Commerce Bureau of Economic Analysis (BEA), and is a research associate at the National Bureau of Economic Research (NBER).

 Early life and education

 Ruhl was raised in Madison, Wisconsin, where he attended Madison East High School.
 He earned a Bachelor of Science degree in economics in 1999 from Bowling Green State University, Ohio, and a Ph.D. in economics in 2004 from the University of Minnesota, under the supervision of economist Timothy J. Kehoe.